philipkfw/TidyTuesday/Output/TidyTuesday-2022-Wk-17-OnlineSportingGoods.md

 banners, randomly selected and displayed.
 Each banner either advertises a specific product or the entire company.
-We believe the experience with banners can vary by segment, and their effectiveness may depend on the characteristics of user behavior.” <br>
+We believe the experience with banners can vary by segment, and their effectiveness may depend on the characteristics of user behavior. <br>

 ***Problem:*** <br> Let’s use our analytical skills to drive decisions around sales/user growth!
 We’re looking to answer the following